Agencia Tributaria (English)

 ICEX (Instituto Español de Comercio Exterior) (Spanish)

 Spanish Institute for Foreign Trade.
 This agency serves Spanish companies to promote their exports and facilitate their international expansion.
-You can find data and statistics on the site.
-There are also some reports in English written by a private firm: not always updated and not so practical, but a lot of information.
+You can find data and statistics on the site, as well as a listing of Spain\'s commercial offices around the world.
+For businesses, we recommend that you first get in touch with a commercial office before contacting the Embassy or Consulate.
+The commercial office can facilitate a list of companies in your field if your interest is to buy Spanish products.
+If you only want to sell in Spain, then it will be harder to get information.
+The ICEX site also has some reports in English written by a private firm: not always updated and not so practical, but a lot of information.

 Ministerio del Interior (Spanish)

 This is the Ministry that deals with DNI cards, passports, and immigration issues.

 There's an article called Regulations governing EU citizens in Spain (English) that answers questions such as "When do I have the right to live in Spain permanently?" and "Can my non-EU family members live for more than 3 months in Spain?".
-(Note 6/2011: this information might be out-of-date, since I can no longer find it online.)
+(Note: this information may well be out-of-date, since I can no longer find it online.)

 Ministerio de Industria, Energía, y Turismo (English, Spanish)